lmammino/loige.co/content/posts/2018-11-11_emerging-javascript-pattern-multiple-return-values/index.md

 const [error, , result] = doStuff()
 ```

-Notice the double coma there.
+Notice the double comma there.
 That basically means that we are leaving an array index unassigned.
 You can bend this technique as you please, for example you might decide to destructure only the `result`:

 ```javascript
 const [, , result] = doStuff()